 - 1. Study of Simulation tools. - 2.
 Study of Synthesis tools. - 3.
-Study of development tool for FPGAs for schematic entry and HDL. - 4.
-Design, simulation and synthesis of basic logic gates, combinational circuits using HDL. - 5.
-Design, simulation and synthesis of adders to add / subtract two 8 bits numbers. - 6.
-Design, simulation and synthesis of multipliers. - 7.
-Design, simulation and synthesis of Shift registers and Counters. - 8.
-Verification of on board LEDs and switches of FPGA using HDL codes. - 9.
-Design of traffic light controller using HDL and above tools. - 10.
-Design of Real time Clock (2 digits, 7 segment LED displays each for Hour, Minute and Sec) and verification in the FPGA board.
+Study of development tool for FPGAs for schematic entry and VHDL. - 4.
+Design of traffic light controller using VHDL and above tools. - 5.
+Design and simulation of parallel adder to add/ subtract two 8 bits numbers. - 6.
+Simulation and synthesis of VHDL files for multiplying two 8 bit numbers. - 7.
+Simulation and synthesis of VHDL files for Shift register and Counters. - 8.
+Verification of on board LEDs and switches of FPGA using VHDL codes. - 9.
+Testing the traffic controller design developed in SI.
+NO.5 on the FPGA board. - 10.
+Design of Real time Clock (2 digits, 7 segment LED displays each for Hour, Minute and Sec) and verification in the FPGA board. - 11.
+Stepper motor and DC motor control using FPGA.